RTradeLtd/cord19-collaborative-cluster/README.md

 # troubleshooting

+If you get the following error, it means the trusted peer list is incorrectly configured.

 ```
 23:12:28.758 ERROR  p2p-gorpc: error handling RPC: client does not have permissions to this method, service name: IPFSConnector, method name: BlockPut server.go:176
 ```